TIMOCOM-GmbH/playwright-essentials/README.md

 - Node >= 18 recommended; ESM and CJS are exported.
 - Ensure `@playwright/test` and `playwright` are installed only once (in the consumer project).
 - When developing this package locally, prefer a tarball (`npm pack`) over symlinks to avoid version/cache issues.
-- If selectors (data-testid) differ, adjust them in your fork/project.

-## Version notes

-- 3.x: Renamed subpath export from `auth.setup.with` to `auth.setup` and switched to a pure function `(page, options)`.

 ## License